seandstewart/bardly/pending/romances/pericles/11-player.md

 That thus hath made me weep? ...

 **HELICANUS**
-...I know not; but
+...
+I know not; but
 Here is the regent, sir, of Mytilene
 Speaks nobly of her. ...

 **LYSIMACHUS**
-...She would never tell
+...
+She would never tell
 Her parentage; being demanded that,
 She would sit still and weep.